List of traditional card and tile packs: Kaiser

 The 48-card Kaiser pack is only produced to play Kaiserspiel, which requires 40 or 48 cards.
 If the banner and deuce are regarded as a ten and ace, the pack is equivalent to an extended Jass pack.
 If the banner and deuce are regarded as ace and deuce, the pack is equivalent to a full Spanish-suited pack.

 Spanish suited

 Spanish-suited cards are used in most Spanish-speaking countries and in the south of Italy.

 Full Spanish-suited

-The full Spanish-suited pack contains 48 cards, organized into the 4 Spanish suits swords, clubs, cups and coins and 12 ranks.
+The full Spanish-suited pack contains 48 cards, organized into the 4 Spanish suits coins, cups, swords and clubs and 12 ranks.
 These decks usually include two jokers.
 The court cards are usually numbered.
 The role of the queen is played by the caballo (cavalier), visually distinct from the sota (jack) by riding a horse.
 The common ranking from to low to high is 2, 3, 4, 5, 6, 7, 8, 9, jack (10), cavalier (11), king (12), and ace (1).

-Standard Spanish-suited pack
+Standard Spanish-suited

 The standard Spanish-suited pack consists of 40 cards in the ranks ace, king, cavalier, jack and 2–7.

+Court cards retain the same numbering as in the full pack (10, 11, 12), skipping numbers 8 and 9.

+Portuguese suited

+Portuguese-suited playing cards are a near-extinct system that features dragons, female knaves, and the suits of coins, clubs, cups, and swords.
+Despite sharing the same Spanish suits, the clubs and swords are crossed like the patterns in Italian-suited cards.

+Full Portuguese-suited

+Komatsufuda is a Japanese 48-card deck used today in Yafune, Fukui prefecture.
+It features an abstract design for their cards to avoid gambling restrictions.
+The aces are dragons and the ranks are the same as the full Spanish-suited decks, making them functionally the same.